rzelazny/react-employee-search/README.md

 ## Description

 Employee search page with a React front end.
 Sort employees alphabetically in ascending or descending order, or click on employees for more details.
+Search for particular employees with a last name search.
 Employees generated randomly using faker.js.

 ## Table of Contents